contains advertisements as well as screened job leads. Please

 home-based work experience.

-If you don’t have a blog, consider starting one, to show
+If you don’t have a blog, consider starting one, to showcase your

 Also, be sure to follow instructions exactly.
 If the job lead requests